 Engineering and Applied Science

-In addition to courses for majors, the School of Engineering and Applied Science regularly offers several general engineering courses that do not presume advanced preparation in mathematics or science.
+In addition to courses for majors, the School of Engineering and Applied Science regularly offers several general engineering and computer science courses that do not presume advanced preparation in mathematics or science.
 Such courses are intended for students who wish to study science and technology from a broad perspective.
 See the individual program pages for more information.